-Since 2010 Kim Snoddy, the current owner of Lucky Puppy Grooming has been grooming animals.
-Kim is known for her sincere love and care of animals as well as a true skill for grooming.
+Since 2010 Kim Snoddy, the owner of Lucky Puppy Grooming has been grooming animals.
+Kim is known for her sincere love and care of animals, her true skill for grooming as well as her multiple certifications in dog grooming.
 In 2018 Kim purchased Happy Tails Spa in Kennewick and invested in her love of animals by becoming a business owner.
 When you take your pet to Lucky Puppy Grooming you can be assured your pet will get the care they need.
 Sometimes animals can get anxious about getting groomed.
 With Kim's personal touch and love each pet is treating like her own.

 Over the years Kim and her staff have gained a reputation for being top notch groomers where some of their customers travel for over 100 miles just to have their pet groomed by Kim and her staff.
 This is a true reflection of the care and quality of service that Kim and her staff offer.
 If you are looking for a quality groomer and want to make sure your pet is handled with the same love you show to your pet then contact Lucky Puppy Grooming today.

 No matter what kind of dog you have, or how often you may visit a professional groomer, it’s fairly common to need basic grooming supplies at home for your pet.
 Having quality, basic dog grooming supplies on hand can allow you to take better care of your dog, and make grooming sessions easier.
 Regular grooming helps owners to bond with their furry friends, and helps keep your pet looking and feeling healthy.
 Below, we’ll highlight some of the basic dog grooming supplies that every dog owner needs to have at home, and some of the details to consider when purchasing those supplies.